aerkiaga/nacre/README.md

 ## TODO
 * Accept a simpler call syntax.
-  - Warn if function prototype parameters can be reordered to allow omitting some.
   - Allow dot syntax for "self" function call.
   - Warn if dot syntax is not being used.
 * More small changes around names.